3 Ways Restaurants can Improve Sustainability with Therma°

 3. Monitoring your equipment and reducing energy usage

 Warming events in refrigeration equipment can also indicate broken compressors or punctured lines.
-These components are responsible for the movement of refrigerants throughout equipment as a whole.
-When one of the components becomes faulty, refrigerant leakage occurs and the chemicals released, especially those used in older refrigeration equipment, have global warming potentials 1,000-10,000 times higher than carbon dioxide.
+These components are responsible for the movement of refrigerants throughout the equipment as a whole.
+When one of the components becomes faulty, refrigerant leakage occurs and the chemicals are released.
+Especially when it comes to equipment nearing the end of its life—as 90% of refrigerant emissions occur at this point.

-With Therma° installed, operators can more easily identify if they are spending too much energy over-chilling their products or if a punctured line needs maintenance.
+You’ll need an Energy Monitoring System (EMS) installed.
+With it, you can more easily identify if your restaurant is spending too much energy over-chilling your products or if a punctured line needs maintenance.

 - On average, Therma° prevents 1.07 metric tons of carbon dioxide equivalent emissions per restaurant year, taking 1.3 acres of US forest a year to sequester - and having the same environmental impact as consuming 120 gallons of gasoline.